Leadership in Teaching & Learning Fellowship

 McMaster’s rich tradition of pedagogical leadership depends upon faculty champions who act as leaders and mentors to advance improvement in teaching and learning and to enhance student- learning experiences.
 Through the generous donation of Paul R. MacPherson, we are able preserve this tradition by offering the Leadership in Teaching and Learning (LTL) Fellowship grant program.

-Fellows will be formally announced at a Teaching and Learning Grants Welcome Event in August this year and will also be invited to participate in the Annual Leadership Fellows Retreat in November.
+Fellows will be formally announced at a Teaching and Learning Grants Welcome Event in the fall this year and will also be invited to participate in the Annual Leadership Fellows Retreat in the following academic year.

 Throughout the duration of their fellowship, they will participate in regular update meetings with their LTL peers as a mechanism to “lead from within”.
 In the first year, Fellows will focus on designing and implementing their projects, and consider how they will plan to share the results and impacts of their projects with various communities.
 In the second year, Fellows will focus on disseminating the results/impacts of their project with stakeholder communities as a mechanism to “lead beyond” their LTL cohort group.
 In doing so, fellows will work to share and guide the adoption and implementation of their work with others at McMaster University.